skilion/skilion.github.io/content/blog/music-reactive-led-matrix/index.md

 `432KBit` are about 10% lower than `478KBit`, so, when planning, thought I would not have any problem.

-However in practice it is not that straightforward.
+However, reality is not that straightforward.
 The Bluetooth API are not really made for maximum throughput out of the box and optimizing both an Android app and the ESP32 requires reading lots of documentation and lots of trial and error.
 In the end, I did not have enough time to properly do it.

 My initial tests showed miserable performance in the range of 1 to 5 frame per second, with noticeable change in speed from time to time.
 That was unacceptable to show animations that react in real-time with the music.